Meet Grove. Your AI growth strategist. Get a free diagnosis in 4 minutes.

 The Single vs Multi-Channel Simulator models the diversification question.
 Running all spend through one channel is risky but efficient.
 Spreading across five channels reduces risk but increases management overhead and dilutes expertise.
 The simulator identifies the optimal number of channels based on your budget size and team capacity.

-What’s the ROI of a 90-Day Growth Sprint?
+What Is the ROI of a 90-Day Growth Sprint?

-The Growth Sprint ROI Simulator extends this by modeling the sustained impact after the sprint ends.
+The Growth Sprint ROI Simulator extends this by modelling the sustained impact after the sprint ends.
 A well-executed sprint should produce lasting improvements in brand awareness, organic rankings, and remarketing audiences that continue generating returns at lower ongoing spend.

 The Full-Funnel Investment Model maps budget allocation across awareness, consideration, and conversion stages.
 Most companies over-invest in bottom-funnel conversion and under-invest in top-funnel awareness, creating a pipeline that runs dry every quarter.